aocoronel/neostow-sh/README.md

 # The declarative GNU stow

+> [!WARNING] `neostow-sh` does not have robust shell injection protections!
+Do never run this without reviewing the neostow file!
+Do use sudo with caution!

+`neostow-sh` is a POSIX compliant shell script, that does only depends on common Linux utils to operate.

 `neostow` is a tool that streamline the process to manage symlinks like GNU `stow`, but using a `neostow` file, instead.
 It allows more flexible symlink management, enabling the creation of symlinks from a relative source to anywhere on your computer.

 This declarative nature allows to easily make reproducible and granular symlinking, unlike `stow`.
 However, this project does not aims to fully replace it, but to give a declarative feature missing from it.

+This tool is useful to keep files and directories organized in a single centralized place, while also having them across the system.
+Differently, than `stow`, which allows you to place some files into a different target, other than the parent directory, `neostow` aims to further improve this functionality.

+With `neostow` each file or directory can be symlinked to a specific part of the system, and not the project as a whole.
+There is not ignore file, and no need to adjust the folder layout to achieve your goals.
+If your `neostow` does not explicitly specify an operation, it won't touch a single file.

 Other versions of Neostow: